freifunk-gluon/gluon/docs/features/dns-cache.rst

 If both options are set the node will cache as much DNS records as set with 'cacheentries' in RAM.
 The 'servers' list will be used to resolve the received DNS queries if the request cannot be answered from cache.
 If these settings do not exist, the cache is not intialized and RAM usage will not increase.
+Note that not setting 'servers' here defeates the purpose; once the routers all announce the "next node" address for DNS, there is no way for nodes to automatically determine DNS servers.
+They have to be baked into the firmware.

 When next_node.name is set, an A record and an AAAA record for the next-node IP address are placed in the dnsmasq configuration.
 This means that the content